simplex-chat/simplex-chat/docs/BUSINESS.md

 To use CLI from Desktop app, follow this:

+1. Enable Developer tools in desktop app.

-1. In the Desktop app, click - `Linked mobile` -> `+ Link a mobile`, choose local address `127.0.0.1` and copy the link.
+2. In the Desktop app, click - `Linked mobile` -> `+ Link a mobile`, choose local address `127.0.0.1`, enter some fixed port (can be any free port, e.g. 12345), and copy the link.

-2. In the same machine where Desktop app is running, execute:
+3. In the same machine where Desktop app is running, execute:

-   Change `PORT` to port, displayed in Desktop app and `SERVER_IP` to your server.
+   Change `PORT` to port, chosen in the previous step in Desktop app and `SERVER_IP` to your server.

    ```sh
    ssh -R PORT:127.0.0.1:PORT -N root@SERVER_IP
    ```

-3. In the CLI on the server:
+4. In the CLI on the server:

    Change `LINK` to link, copied in the first step and enter the following: